I Fell in Love After School

 I Fell in Love After School (放課後、恋した。, Hōkago, Koi Shita) is a Japanese manga series written and illustrated by Haruka Mitsui.
 It was serialized in Kodansha's shōjo manga magazine Dessert from January 2017 to April 2020.

+Synopsis

+Kao is a girl that lacks a social life, hobbies, or interests.
+So her brother pushes her to become the manager of the boy's volleyball club.
+After joining, she's tasked to recruit Nagisa Kuze, a talented student.
+When she approaches Kuze, he rejects her, but when she catches a glimpse of him, she refuses to give up on recruiting him.

 Publication

-Written and illustrated by Haruka Mitsui, I Fell in Love After School was serialized in Kodansha's shōjo manga magazine Dessert from January 24, 2017 to April 24, 2020.
-The series' chapters were collected into eight tankōbon volumes from June 13, 2017 to June 11, 2020.
+Written and illustrated by Haruka Mitsui, I Fell in Love After School was serialized in Kodansha's shōjo manga magazine Dessert from January 24, 2017, to April 24, 2020.
+The series' chapters were collected into eight tankōbon volumes from June 13, 2017, to June 11, 2020.

 During their Anime NYC 2019 panel, Kodansha USA announced that they licensed the series for English digital publication.